Home > Short-term health insurance > Short-term health insurance in Alaska

 - If you’re losing an employer-sponsored plan mid-month, and your new coverage (either through the marketplace or through a new employer) won’t take effect until the first of the following month.
 Note that COBRA might be available as a fall-back option in this scenario instead, since COBRA coverage is retroactive once you sign up for it.

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange for an ACA-compliant plan.
-For people who don’t receive premium subsidies, the monthly premiums for ACA-compliant coverage are more expensive in Alaska than they are in many other states.
-This makes affordability a significant factor for people who aren’t eligible for subsidies or for Medicaid under the state’s expanded guidelines.
+For people who don’t receive premium subsidies, the monthly premiums for ACA-compliant coverage are more expensive in Alaska than they are in many other states.4 This makes affordability a significant factor for people who aren’t eligible for subsidies or for Medicaid under Alaska’s expanded guidelines.

 People who are not eligible for premium subsidies include: